 To make them pass legislation tabled 10 years in a row?

-The knee-jerk reaction for a Black person to tell you they are “blessed”, “too blessed to be stressed”, and other affirmations rooted in religious doctrine, is a complex one that forces us to look at how our unique experiences as enslaved people has shaped the way Christianity is viewed even today and used as a life source for Blacks.
-To see this part of the Black experience on network television outside of the context of faith-based programming was staggering.
+The knee-jerk reaction for a black person to tell you they are “blessed,” “too blessed to be stressed,” and other affirmations rooted in religious culture, is a complex one that forces us to look at how our unique experiences as enslaved people has shaped the way Christianity is viewed even today and used as a life source for black folks.
+To see this part of the experience on network television outside of the context of faith-based programming was staggering.

 Historically, Wonder has obviously not shied away from his Christian faith in his music, either.
-Songs like “Heaven Is 10 Zillion Light Years Away”, “As”, “Have a Talk With God”, “You Will Know”, “Evil”, “Jesus Children of America”, “The First Garden”, and “Ecclesiastes”, among countless others, have directly and indirectly illustrated Wonder’s faith and he did not mince words on his tribute, while he had the attention of all of America.
-Quoting Matthew 18:20, Wonder added, “Because I believe that if we come together… as it is said, when two or more believe, than almighty God is between it.
+Songs like “Heaven Is 10 Zillion Light Years Away,” “As,” “Have a Talk With God,” “You Will Know,” “Evil,” “Jesus Children of America,” “The First Garden,” and “Ecclesiastes,” among many others, have directly and indirectly illustrated Wonder’s faith and he did not mince words during his tribute, while he had the attention of all of America.
+Quoting Matthew 18:20, Wonder added, “Because I believe that if we come together… as it is said, when two or more believe, then almighty God is between it.
 Let us come together.
 Let us fool everyone that thinks it’s impossible…let’s make the impossible so very possible by loving.
 Love is the key.”
 His charge to songwriters for a higher standard of themselves was like a silent boom in that theater that had to be respected, but should not have come as a surprise to anyone who knows anything about Wonder.
 (Remember his taking Lil Wayne to task over the rapper’s Emmett Till reference?
 Yeah.)

 While reverence for The Eighth Wonder of the World, AKA Stevland Judkins Morris Hardaway, is universal because his message in life and in music is about humanity’s inhumanity to man, which we can all feel on various levels, I so appreciated how his folks, in particular, lifted Wonder to such deserved heights in a way so idiosyncratic and enriching.
 It makes me excited for whoever’s ears were truly opened before Stevie spoke, and what their pen may now be destined to say.